remix-run/remix/decisions/0005-remixing-react-router.md

 **Backwards Compatibility**

 We plan to remain backwards compatible here in Remix.
 Very likely we'll expose the `useNavigation` hook and encourage users to move to that.
-And then `useTransition` will remain in a deprecated state and it will cal `useNavigation` and then backfill the `type` and `submission` properties.
+And then `useTransition` will remain in a deprecated state and it will call `useNavigation` and then backfill the `type` and `submission` properties.

 ### `<Form method="get">` is no longer a "submission"